xcafebabe/Nestable/README.md

   * Avoid not-needed deep copy of the whole tree if there is no `reject` option
   * Allow delayed start of reordering (via tap-n-hold), using `startDelayMsec` option

+### 14-06-2014

+  * Allow disabling start of D-n-D using callback option `beforeStartCallback`.
+This is a callback function, which can explicitly return `false` to avoid reordering start

 Nestable is an experimental example and not under active development.
 If it suits your requirements feel free to expand upon it!

 ## Usage